Flour Power: Think Beyond Wheat

 These have a finer texture than nut meals, but they can be used in many recipes that call for nut meal.
 Almond flour is the most common type, but you’ll also see flour made with hazelnuts and chestnuts.
 They have a high fat content and can go rancid quickly, so store them in the freezer.

-Try it in: These flours add deep, nutty flavor and moisture to baked goods.
+Try it: These flours add deep, nutty flavor and moisture to baked goods.
 Substitute for up to a quarter of the all-purpose flour.
 Nut flours also are a tasty way to thicken sauces.

 Rice flour